aguamar/thoughts/docs/about/githubbub.md

 readers/visitors, or whether it deserves clarification.
 There's a little bit of both here.

+If you're looking for a host friendly toward free software, take a look at the [GNU ethical repository criteria][gnu-repo], which sets standards for acceptable hosts of parts of the [GNU operating system][gnu].

 #### Non-Free JavaScript
 [Free software][freesw] guarantees your freedom to study, modify, and share